vp-walter/RareSkillsWeek1/README.md

 The registry design is overly complicated and the callback hooks make the token vulnerable to reentrancy attacks.
 There are common protections against this but they also add to gas costs.

 #### Why was ERC 1363 introduced?
 The ERC 1363 Token standard similarly allows you to call functions when transfers are received or when approval is received.
-Compared to ERC 777 it does not require the registry of interfaces and it does not fallback to a conventional transfer in the event the receiver functions are not present.
+Compared to ERC 777 it does not require the registry of interfaces.

 ## Question 2: Why does the SafeERC20 program exist and when should it be used?
+SafeERC20 provides a client wrapper that aims to mitigate some issues with ERC20 function calls.

+The wrapper first ensures the address being called is a smart contract by checking the code size of the address.

+Because ERC20 'transfer' and 'transferFrom' functions do not revert, the wrapper's helper functions check that the contract has been called successfully and reverting.
+The helpers also decode the returndata and check for the boolean value.

+To prevent the double-spending problem with ERC20 allowance changes, the wrapper has helper functions to increase and decrease allowance instead.
+These functions get the active allowance balance and add/subtract an amount.

+The helper functions for transfer, transferFrom and approve are prepended with 'safe': 'safeTransfer', 'safeTransferFrom', and 'safeIncreaseAllowance'.

 ## Token with Sanctions